Bortronx/AnimaPaper/README.md

 - UI button / dropdown list to set strech / keep ratio of video / gif
 - Add contextual menu to Windows to be able to right-click, set as wallpaper directly. (from https://github.com/Tsoccerguy3)
 - Resume play after wakeup from sleep mode (possible ?)
+- Grab YouTube video and plays it (From an idea posted by https://github.com/RianOBrian)

 ## Known issues